 Be honest during an agency interview; recruitment consultants are there to help you.
 If we have a full and clear understanding of your current situation, then we're able to work in a fully informed manner with our client(s).
 Misrepresenting your background or intentions will come back to haunt you eventually.

-Be upfront about where you're interviewing; you don't necessarily need to tell a recruiter the company names you're interviewing with but be honest if you've made an application to a company who that agency is representing.
+Be upfront about where you're interviewing; you don't necessarily need to tell a recruiter the company names you're interviewing with but be honest if you've made an application to a company who that agent is representing.
 Sending your CV multiple times to the same company can only reflect badly on your application.

 Recognise we're the point of entry to a company and act professionally no matter how frustrated you are; too often candidates see a recruiter as an obstacle to their end goal - an interview with a company to get a job.
 Always appreciate that every single time we communicate with a candidate, we are assessing their suitability for our client.
 If someone doesn't act professionally with us, we'd assume there's a very high probability this would happen with our client as well.

-If support and guidance is provided by the recruiter, work with them; a good recruitment consultant will know their client inside-out (as though they are an employee of that business).
+If support and guidance are provided by the recruiter, work with them; a good recruitment consultant will know their client inside-out (as though they are an employee of that business).
 You will maximise your chances of success by working with the consultant to prepare for an interview in the way they require you to.

 Things to avoid

-Don't be overly persistent with a recruitment consultant; as mentioned previously, a good recruiter wants to help and support you throughout a recruitment process.
+Don't be overly persistent with a recruitment consultant; as mentioned previously, a good recruiter wants to help and support you throughout the recruitment process.
 Calling and emailing non-stop is off-putting and would create concern in the mind of the recruiter over your suitability for their client(s).
 Recognise there's a line between being proactive (positive) and pestering (negative) the consultant.

 Don't disappear during a recruitment process; nothing is more frustrating for a recruiter than identifying a suitable candidate, getting their client excited and then......nothing!
-We all appreciate honesty and it's far better to send a quick email or make a short phone call to make your consultant aware of what your thinking.
-I personally will go out of my way to find the perfect job for someone if they are honest to tell me a job which I've sent them for isn't right for them.
+We all appreciate honesty and it's far better to send a quick email or make a short phone call to make your consultant aware of what you thinking.
+I will go out of my way to find the perfect job for someone if they are honest to tell me a job which I've sent them for isn't right for them.

-Don't try to circumnavigate the recruiter to get to the client direct; as no-no's go, this is a recruiter's pet hate.
+Don't try to circumnavigate the recruiter to get to the client direct; as no-nos go, this is a recruiter's pet hate.
 You don't know when you'll need support in the future and by making a direct application to a client when you've talked through the role with a recruiter, you've immediately created a rod for your own back.
 What happens if you're unsuccessful in your application and you then see another role from the same recruiter?
 It's highly unlikely they'll give you the same amount of support the second time around and you could miss out on the perfect role due to your initial decision.

 Don't contact every agency in your area; select a suitable number of recruiters who you feel confident will represent you in the best possible manner and then work with them to increase your chances of successfully identifying the right job.
 Knowing who you're working with in your job search allows you to invest time in building a rapport with each recruitment consultant.

 Don't apply for every vacancy which seems suitable to your skills; the automatic response to this point is 'why?'
 The majority of employers work with multiple agencies per hire.
-If you see two adverts which appear to mirror each other, there's a very strong chance they are the same role.
+If you see two adverts which appear to mirror each other, there's a very strong chance they are in the same role.
 Choose one of the agencies to apply through and speak to them about the role.
 It'll save your time, the recruiter's time and inevitably the client's time having to resolve a potentially complicated situation.